patooworld/PWCloud/Extension-Authoring.md

 If the new extension release works with the insiders build of ADS update this file: https://github.com/Microsoft/azuredatastudio/blob/release/extensions/extensionsGallery-insider.json

-2. Upload the VSIX package
+1. Upload the VSIX package

 Third party extensions:
 We don't have support to host third party extensions for now.
 Instead of downloading the extension, ADS has the option to browses to the download page.
 To be able to set a download page for your extension please set the value of asset "Microsoft.SQLOps.DownloadPage".

 Microsoft extensions:
-contact alanren for help.
+contact alanren/chgagnon for help.

+There are two separate processes to follow based on when the extension is meant to be updated.
+Typically stable release updates should follow the second
+### 1. Standalone extension release (not part of an ADS Release)

-3. Create a PR against release/extensions branch
+1. Create a PR against release/extensions branch
+  * Make sure to add the extension to both the insiders and stable gallery files
-4. Send a review request to alanrenmsft
+1. Send a review request to @alanrenmsft and @Charles-Gagnon

+### 2. Extension release as part of ADS release

+*Note* It's suggested to publish the new version of the extension to the Insiders gallery as soon as you have it for early testing/validation (see above steps)
+1. There should be a PR already opened for the release to update extensions - if not contact the Release DRI to have that done
+1. Push changes to the PR branch with the gallery updates needed

 Your extension will be reviewed and will be added to the extension gallery.

 **Publishing Extension Updates**
 The process to publish updates is similar to publishing the extension.
-Please make sure the version is updated in your package.json
+Please make sure the version is updated in your package.json after a release is done so that it's ready for the next release cycle.